Belthasaran/rhplay/devdocs/nostr/nostr-client-integration-plan.md

   - Parse and route to domain-specific handlers (profiles, ratings, declarations).
 Update domain tables (`user_profiles`, `admindeclarations`, etc.) or queue for moderation review.
 - **Retention policy**: use `keep_for` column to control TTL; archive older events to `nostr_archive_##` automatically.

+### 6.1 Profile Context & Multi-Profile Behavior
+- Conversations, review threads, and other recurring Nostr interactions retain the profile identity that initiated them.
+Switching the active profile does **not** hide or duplicate existing conversations; instead, each conversation stores the `profile_uuid` (and associated keypair UUID) used for outbound posts.
+- When composing new messages in an existing conversation (e.g., replying to a DM, extending a forum thread, or updating a game review), the system automatically reuses the original profile/keypair identity unless:
+  - The originating profile or keypair has been deleted, in which case the currently active profile is used and recorded going forward.
+  - The user explicitly requests a profile switch for that conversation via future advanced controls.
+- New conversations or game reviews default to the currently active profile at creation time and persist that association for continuity and auditability.

 ## 7. Background Service Implementation
 - **Process model**: Node worker launched via `child_process.fork()` from main process, with message channel for IPC, or use Electron's `BrowserWindow` running in headless mode for easier reuse of Node + DOM APIs.
 - **Lifecycle**: